 Social Media for Small Nonprofits: 10 Essential Tips for Success

-Social media marketing is an affordable and impactful way for nonprofits to connect with their target audiences, generate awareness for their causes, and support those in need.
+Social media marketing is one of the most affordable and impactful ways for nonprofits to connect with their audiences, raise awareness for their causes, and inspire action.

 1. Enroll as a Nonprofit